jeffdoolittle/jeffdoolittle.github.com/about.md

 ## Real-time On Demand Staffing SaaS System

-Advised GigRonin on architecting their cloud hosted web and mobile staffing system.
-Mentored senior management regarding System Design, Project Design, Process Design and Team Leadership.
+Advised a gig-economy staffing company on architecting their cloud hosted web and mobile staffing system.
+Mentored senior management regarding System Design, Project Design, Process Design and Team Leadership together with industry leaders from IDesign.